What is ASANRA?

 ASANRA is governed by a board of directors which meets twice in a year and has ultimate responsibility on governance of the association.
 Each member state is represented by the Chief Executive Officer (CEO) or relevant government official where a roads agency or authority was not constituted.
 Representatives of regional bodies established in line with the SADC protocol on Transport, Communication and Meteorology attend board meetings in an ex-official capacity.
 The board is chaired by an elected president.

 The board delegates management to an Executive Committee comprising the president, vice-president and the Chief Executive Officer of the Malawi Road Authority where ASANRA secretariat is based.
-Currently, the Chairman is the Chief of Executive Officer of Namibia Roads Authority and Vice Chairman is Acting Director of Roads Department, Botswana.
+Currently, the Chairman is the Director of Roads Department, Botswana and Vice Chairman is the Chief Executive Officer of Tanzania National Roads Agency (TANROADS).

 ASANRA implements programmes through the following six Standing Committees: